-Choosing the right domain name is an extremely important decision and the domain name you choose can make or break your online business.
-It will be featured in all your marketing and advertising, in online search results, as part of your custom email addresses, and many other aspects of your business or personal profile.
+Choosing the right domain name is an extremely important decision.
+Believe it or not, the domain name you choose can make or break your online business.
+It will be featured in all your marketing and advertising, in online search results, as part of your custom email addresses, and many other aspects of your business brand.